accumulator/charge-lnd/README.md

 All templates are evaluated top to bottom.
 The first matching template is applied (except for the default template).
 More than one matcher can be defined for a template.
 In those cases, the results of the matchers must both be true to match the template (logical AND).

-A more elaborate example can be found in the [charge.config](charge.config) file.
+A more elaborate example can be found in the [charge.config.example](charge.config.example) file.

 ### matchers